 Ah!
 She couldn't believe she was living a movie scene.

 Some voices caught her attention.
-They were men's voices.
+They were male voices.
 Her kidnappers?
 She thought it was better if they didn't know she was awake.
 But then another sound reached her ears, more distant but also louder.
 A train whistle.
 Was she still on the train?

 She couldn't keep silent anymore, she wanted to know what was going on.